vangj/py-bbn/README.md

 ```
 # Other Python Bayesian Belief Network Inference Libraries

 Here is a list of other Python libraries for inference in Bayesian Belief Networks.
-Note that all but one libraries are
-using approximate inference algorithms, whereas PyBBN uses an exact inference algorithm.
-PyBBN contains no external library
-dependencies (other than for generating documentation and code testing).

 | Library | Algorithm | Algorithm Type | License |
 | -------:| ---------:| -------------: | -------:|